 There are many options so find the one that works for you.
 The price range on Good Neighbor Hotels range anywhere from ($100/night to $300/night for family suites).

 Other options include staying in a hotel outside of Anaheim, which we do not recommend for your Disneyland stay, or renting a house.
 While the hotels are the closest option, renting a house may be good for a big group and there are some within a few miles of Disneyland.

-With the parks having reopened on April 30th, buying park tickets will be a little different for the foreseeable future.
+With the parks having reopened, buying park tickets will be a little different for the foreseeable future.
 The process will include making a park reservation and likely buying tickets online.
 For more information, check out this post!

 Disneyland tickets will likely be the most expensive portion of your trip.
 As mentioned above, we recommend at least 3 days in the park.
 4 and 5 day tickets are where guests ultimately see the most value, as the cost per day of the tickets go down.
 Of course, if you aren’t interested in spending that much time in the park then you shouldn’t be hunting for a value since it’s still paying more.
 We also recommend the park hopper option if you are there for more than 2 days because it adds some flexibility to your vacation but if you are looking for an easy way to save money then drop that option.

 You can buy tickets once at the resort, near the park’s main gate.
 Save yourself time and either buy tickets ahead of time online or do it at your hotel.
 Both the official hotels and Good Neighbor Hotels sell park tickets and will be a shorter line than buying at the Disneyland gates.

 Buying from the official Disneyland site or at the park/hotel is the easiest route but it isn’t the cheapest.
 We recommend buying Disney tickets from The Park Prodigy, thanks to their customer service and discounts.